VA-46 (U.S. Navy): 1980s, Gulf War and decommissioning

-From 17 to 19 September 1985, VA-46 - along with other units of Carrier Air Wing 1 (CVW-1) - were the first to conduct flight operations from a carrier operating inside a fjord. operated in Vestfjord, Norway during this evolution.
+From 17 to 19 September 1985, VA-46 - along with other units of Carrier Air Wing 1 (CVW-1) - were the first to conduct flight operations from a carrier operating inside a fjord. operated in Flekkefjord, Norway during this evolution.
 The next year on 14 April 1986, as a response to terrorist actions, the squadron took part in strikes against targets in Libya.
 During that action, VA-46 provided air-to-surface Shrike and Harm missile strikes against Libyan radar missile sites.
 Beginning on 17 January 1991, the squadron took part in Operation Desert Storm, the combat operations to remove Iraqi forces from Kuwait.
 The squadron's A-7E Corsair IIs participated in the first combat strike against Iraqi targets in Baghdad, and VA-46 and VA-72 made the last combat sorties of the A-7 Corsair II during Desert Storm flying from the Red Sea.
 Upon their return from the Persian Gulf they were decommissioned on 30 June 1991.
 VA-46 was the last United States Navy squadron to fly the A-7 Corsair II.